ClickCease

 • Being denied necessary family or medical leave: You can take leave for certain family and medical reasons.

-• Being forced to work in unsafe conditions: Your employer must provide a safe work environment.
+• A worker being forced to work in unsafe conditions: Your employer must provide a safe work environment.

 • Being denied wages that are legally owed to you includes minimum wage, overtime pay, and other earned wages.

-Top 5 Most Common Employment & Workplace Violations
+Top 5 Most Common Employment and Workplace Violations

 Every day, small businesses and large corporations worldwide engage in many misconceptions, justifications, and outright wrongdoing.
-It’s up to you to know when you are being taken advantage of or led down a path that is inefficient for you and probably not legal.
+It’s up to you to know when an employer’s conduct is unacceptable or when any actions in the workplace are illegal.

 Many companies employ HR departments to ensure they are legally compliant.
 However, mistakes are often made that impact workers’ rights.